-As Bozarjian, King, Mason and Dokoupil point out, she was simply doing her job, and “he helped himself to a part of my body,” she said.
-What it comes down to, she added, is “he took my power,” she said, and I’m trying to take it back.”
+As Bozarjian, King, Mason and Dokoupil point out, she was simply doing her job, and "he helped himself to a part of my body," she said.
+What it comes down to, she added, is "he took my power, and I'm trying to take it back."

 Callaway went on to "Inside Edition" to offer this half-hearted non-apology on the same day: "I was caught up in the moment," he said.
 "I was getting ready to bring my hands up and wave to the camera to the audience, there was a misjudge in character and decision-making.
 I touched her back; I did not know exactly where I touched her."

 Callaway added, ""I did not see her facial reaction as I just kept on running.
 If I did see her facial reaction, I would have felt embarrassed and ashamed and stopped and turned around to apologize to her."

 The next morning "CBS This Morning" played an excerpt, prompting the following exchange.

 "I'm not sure I heard an apology in that statement," offered Mason, repeating, ''If I had seen her facial reaction, I would have apologized.'"

 "Well now that you have seen her facial reaction, along with 11 million other people," Dokoupil piped in.

 "He said he's ashamed and embarrassed by it," said King, before Mason interrupts with a gentle correction: "He said he would have been ashamed and embarrassed."

 "And he's got two daughters, he also thought about that," King added, stone-faced, prompting Dokoupil to quip, "Yeah, he's on to something."